atbcb/usab-uswds/_pvag/preamble.md

 ##### V213 Toilet Facilities and Bathing Facilities

 This section would apply where toilet facilities and bathing facilities are provided for passengers.
 It does not require these facilities to be provided.
-The section would require each toilet room and bathing room to comply with the proposed technical provisions in V603, including clearances (V603.2); mirrors (V603.3); and coat hooks and shelves (V603.4).[18](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#endnote18)
+The section would require each toilet room and bathing room to comply with the proposed technical provisions in V603, including clearances (V603.2); mirrors (V603.3); and coat hooks and shelves (V603.4).<a href="#endnote18" aria-label="end note 18" aria-describedby="endnote18"><sup id="footnote18">[18]</sup></a>

 Five exceptions are proposed.
 Exception 1 would apply to alterations of existing passenger vessels.
 Where it is technically infeasible to comply with the proposed technical provisions in V603, existing toilet rooms and bathing rooms would be required to comply to the maximum extent feasible, or to provide an unisex toilet room or bathing room complying with the proposed technical provisions in V603 in the same area and on the same deck as the existing non-complying toilet room or bathing room.